abenori/jlreq/jlreq-trimmarks.md

 ### `dvipdfmx`, `dvips`
 Set the dvi driver.
 If it is not specified, then

-* output PDF file via LuaLaTeX when the engine is `lualatex`.
+* the package outputs PDF file via LuaLaTeX when the engine is `lualatex`.
 * the driver is `dvipdmx` if the engine is `platex` or `uplatex`

 ### `trimmarks_paper`